Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

 \subsection{Ordinary Differential Equations}

-The starting point for this article was a course given in the winter term 2016/2017 at the University of Wuppertal (Germany) about Ordinary Differential Equations.
+The starting point for this article was a course given in the winter term 2016-17 at the University of Wuppertal (Germany) about Ordinary Differential Equations.
 This course gave an introduction to basic existence, uniqueness and extension theory for solutions, stability theory and solution methods.
 Our students mostly were mathematics majors in the third year of their Bachelor studies.
 The assessment consisted of weekly homework sheets and an oral exam at the end of the course.
-The final grade for the course was given by the grade in the oral exam improved by one step (e.g., A- instead of B+) if the student scored between 50\% and 70\% on the homework sheets, and by two steps (e.g., A instead of B+) if the student scored above 70\% on the homework sheets.
-When designing the homework tasks, our aim consequently was on the one hand to provide a fair chance to score above 50\% resp.~70\% and on the other hand to prepare for the oral exam.
-In the latter questions focussed more on theoretical understanding than on computations.
-In order to achieve this, we gave several non-standard tasks like to find a certain example or to discover the relation between given conditions without that explicit instructions on how to tackle the task were provided.
-The following exercise is a prototype example.
+The final grade for the course was the grade in the oral exam, but raised by one step (e.g., A- instead of B+) if the student scored between 50\% and 70\% on the homework sheets, and by two steps (e.g., A instead of B+) if the student scored above 70\% on the homework sheets.
+When designing the homework tasks, our aim consequently was to provide a fair chance to score above 50\% resp.~70\% and at the same time to prepare for the oral exam.
+In the latter, questions focus traditionally more on theoretical understanding than on computations.

+In particular to engage students in conjecturing and refuting, we used the following design to create tasks that are on the one hand `open' in the sense of Section \ref{SEC:2} but on the other hand can be used as (assessed) homework problems in the sense that they are `doable' for the students under the given constraints in time, background, ability etc. Our approach is best explained with the following prototype example that we employed in order to clarify the assumptions of the Picard-Lindel\"of theorem on existence and uniqueness of solutions of the initial value problem $y'=f(x,y)$, $y(x_0)=y_0$.